Online Gigs

 2. Upwork

-Upwork is one of the biggest global freelancing platforms.
-You’ll find writing, graphic design, customer service, and tech jobs here.
+Upwork is one of the largest freelancing platforms in the world.
+You can find jobs in writing, graphic design, customer service, web development, and more.

 3. Fiverr

-Tip: Add attractive thumbnails and a short video intro to stand out.
+Tip: Use eye-catching thumbnails and add a short introduction video to make your gig stand out.

 4. Remotasks